 Incomplete: I left due to stress from that third job (which was the highest paying job I ever had).

 Actually: I was one of the people in charge of a service centre that handled thousands of clients daily.
 I was required to manage a small team, handle demanding clients and work overtime daily to clear the heavy workload.
 This is something that autistic people are usually not expected to be able to cope with.

-It is also important that we provide additional context to the reporter when the relevant questions were not asked.
+It is also important that we provide additional context to the journalist when the relevant questions were not asked.
 For example:

 - The other 3 jobs were offered to me because people were aware of my competency with IT; I did not obtain them by job hunting.